ajs787/Unified-bee-Runner/README.md

 # Unified Bee Runner

 Unified Bee Runner is a pipeline for processing and analyzing bee-related datasets.
 This project includes several steps such as dataset creation, video conversion, data splitting, and model training.
-The model is meant to run on ilab, and through slurm, and for the Behaviorial Analysis project at [Rutgers WINLAB](https://www.winlab.rutgers.edu/).
+The model is meant to run on ilab, and through slurm, and for the Behavioral Analysis project at [Rutgers WINLAB](https://www.winlab.rutgers.edu/).

 This is mean to unify all the code that has been created for the [project (2024 presentation attached)](https://docs.google.com/presentation/d/1j25c85SZ_8YPYvNdfubfVlN3Zx5B-090/edit?usp=sharing&ouid=110217722607110726120&rtpof=true&sd=true).